justinbax/nesrev/README.md

 Similar to the difference of the "same" color from one NES to the other and mostly from one CRT TV to the other, the appearance of colors is customizable.
 Of course, a default and arbitrary palette is provided (`/default.pal`).

 ### Cartridges
 The basic cartridge structure is defined in `src/cartridge.h`.
 All the logic of cartridges (*mappers* in the emulation community) is defined in `src/mapper.h`.
-Currently, the only type of cartridge handled by NesREV v3.6 is NROM (iNes mapper number 000).
+Currently, the only type of cartridge handled by NESRev v3.6 is NROM (iNes mapper number 000).
 Notable NROM games include *Super Mario Bros*, *Donkey Kong*, *Ice Climber* and *Duck Hunt* (probably without light gun; see section on inputs below).

 ### Input
 Controller reading is handled by `src/input.h` and `src/input.c`.
 Currently, two standard NES controllers are supported, although the second port is left disconnected and without key bindings.